manuel-uberti/filmsinwords/_posts/2019-12-02-once-upon-a-time.md

 hidden gem he had just mentioned in another interview.
 In *Once Upon a Time in Hollywood* Tarantino has eventually come to terms with this, lightly mocking the pretentiousness of all but forgettable productions.
-He invests so much time in making the less than memorable stints of Rick Dalton look real that one begin to believe he actually thinks they are great stuff.
+He invests so much time in making the less than memorable stints of Rick Dalton look real that one may believe he really thinks they are great stuff.
 Thanks to DiCaprio’s hilarious overacting, though, the mimicry is exposed as brilliantly as it is achieved.

 *Once Upon a Time in Hollywood* could very well be the surprise of the year for